 Fine Motor Practice

 Frozen Puzzles- Kids love puzzles but they have to be taught how to do them.
 My hubby is such a patient teacher when it comes to this.
-Showing them how to find the edge pieces first and then matching the colors and shapes in the picture.
+Show them how to find the edge pieces first and then match the colors and shapes in the picture.
 Kids need to do this activity with a grown-up many times before it can be an independent activity.
 Use it as a chance to fill their attention cup.

 DIY Coloring Page Puzzles.
 My daughter and I Fill her attention cup when we colored these pages together.
 Then once they were laminated she practice her fine motor cutting skills cutting the pieces of the puzzle.
 Check out my DIY puzzle Tinker Video!

 Tracing pronoun sight words and matching them to her character dolls from the Movies.
-Get the free pronoun cards downloaded when you subscribe!

 There are several fun playdough sets available on Amazon with a Frozen theme that will get her practicing fine motor.